jxsvoboda/sycek/README.md

 Next you need to setup XCW tools which we use for the cross-compilation:
     $ PATH=$PATH:$PWD/tools/xcw/bin

-Now go to your gzx workspace and off we go:
+Now go to your Sycek workspace and off we go:
-    $ cd ../gzx
+    $ cd ../sycek
     $ make test-hos

 This will build the HelenOS binaries, install then to the HelenOS workspace